Hodgkin–Huxley model

 Basic components of Hodgkin–Huxley-type models which represent the biophysical characteristic of cell membranes.
-The lipid bilayer is represented as a capacitance (C_{m}).
+The lipid bilayer is poised as one can say as a capacitance (C_{m}).
 Voltage-gated and leak ion channels are represented by nonlinear (g_{n}) and linear (g_{L}) conductances, respectively.
 The electrochemical gradients driving the flow of ions are represented by batteries (E), and ion pumps and exchangers are represented by current sources (I_{p}).

-The Hodgkin–Huxley model, or conductance-based model, is a mathematical model that describes how action potentials in neurons are initiated and propagated.
+The Hodgkin–Huxley model, or conductance-based model, is a mathematical model that shows why and how action potentials in neurons are initiated and propagated.
 It is a set of nonlinear differential equations that approximates the electrical engineering characteristics of excitable cells such as neurons and muscle cells.
 It is a continuous-time dynamical system.

 Alan Hodgkin and Andrew Huxley described the model in 1952 to explain the ionic mechanisms underlying the initiation and propagation of action potentials in the squid giant axon.
 They received the 1963 Nobel Prize in Physiology or Medicine for this work.